On this page you can find:

-Visit our form to report a breach of the social restrictions.
+How do I report a potential breach of the social restrictions?

 Officers and PCSOs will be visible in your community to make sure everybody is following the social distancing restrictions.

 The social distancing restrictions apply to everybody.
 We trust that everyone will follow the advice and work with us to keep you safe.

 If a person, gathering, or business is found in breach of the restrictions, we will:

 - talk to them and help them understand the new restrictions

 - explain the new guidance and ask them to comply as soon as possible